eclipse-keyple/keyple-website/content/post/6-new-adopters/index.md

 ---
 title: "6 new adopters of Eclipse Keyple®"
 subtitle: ""
-summary: "Welcome to 6 new adopters of Eclipse Keyple®"
+summary: "Welcome to 6 new adopters of Eclipse Keyple®!"
 authors: [Calypso Networks Association]
 tags: ["Eclipse", "Keyple", "adopters"]
 categories: [News]